Early language development

 - Primary schools

 - Anyone that works with children

-Please consider donating any new or gently used children’s books to The London Children’s Book Project.
+Please consider donating any new or gently used children’s books to The Children’s Book Project.
 We will help to ensure that these are placed directly into the hands of those families that will benefit most.